bbroder-algo/go-algorand/crypto/statetrie/README.md

 **Branch nodes:**

+Three operational transitions:

+  * BN.ADD.1

-BN.1: Store the new value in the branch node value slot.
+  Store the new value in the branch node value slot.
-BN.2: Make a new leaf node with the new value, and point an available branch child slot at it.
-BN.3: Repoint a child slot at a (possibly new or existing) node resulting from performing
-      the add operation on the child.

-Operation sets (1 + 1 + 1 = 3 sets) :

-  * BN.1

 This overwrites the branch node slot value.

-  * BN.2
+  * BN.ADD.2

+  Make a new leaf node with the new value, and point an available branch child slot at it.
   This stores a new leaf node in a child slot.

-  * BN.3
+  * BN.ADD.3

   This repoints the child node to a new/existing node resulting from performing the add operation on the child node.